jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

     - question: Can anyone Specialist perform this type of intervention?
       answer: "<p>This procedure, although not exclusive to our clinic, is not as common in general practice, because very few Dentists are truly trained to provide these treatments.
-The needed surgical skill for the placement of zygomatic implants requires a high level of experience, impeccable mastery of the head and neck anatomy and a very advanced surgical training.
+The needed surgical skill for the placement of Zygomatic Implants requires a high level of experience, impeccable mastery of the head and neck anatomy and a very advanced surgical training.
 So only a Maxillofacial Surgeon, really experienced, will be the right professional.</p>\n"
     - question: Could I have any mark or scar on my face?